inkarkat/git-extensions/etc/hubcheats-submodules.md

 `$ gh pr ready`

 ## merge the superproject
-Because of the `main` branch protection, we cannot do a local merge and push main; the GitHub action must have successfully built the resulting merge commit to accept a push.
-So we need to do a local rebase / merge of `main` onto the branch, push that, wait for the action, and then can reintegrate (or push the corresponding button in GitHub).
+Because of the `master` branch protection, we cannot do a local merge and push master; the GitHub action must have successfully built the resulting merge commit to accept a push.
+So we need to do a local rebase / merge of `master` onto the branch, push that, wait for the action, and then can reintegrate (or push the corresponding button in GitHub; both of which should be a simple fast-forward).
 `$ git ofetch`
 0) submodule branch(es) have been fast-forwarded, or
 a) amends to short-lived feature: